phiresky/procedural-cities/presentation.md

 - branch with some probability at about 90 degrees
 - label fully connected street segments as done

----

 ## Conflict resolution (intersections, obstacles)

-> - If the new segment ends in an obstacle (e.g. water, park):<br>
+> - If the new segment ends in an obstacle (e.g. water, park):
 Shorten or rotate segment to fit
 > - If new segment intersects with existing street:  Shorten and create intersection
 > - If existing street / intersection is near: Join road to intersection

 . . .